 I promise a water bath is nothing complicated.
 All you’re doing is placing the springform pan in a roasting pan, filling it with hot water, and baking.
 What’s the point, you ask?
 I actually wrote an entire post about a cheesecake water bath years ago.
 I figured it’s time for an update and a video tutorial, so here goes nothing!

 Cheesecake loves a humid environment.
 The steam from the hot water will lift the cheesecake up slowly and evenly, reducing the risk of cracks on the surface.
 Additionally, this slow and even baking method helps prevent the cheesecake from sinking back down as it cools.
 Taking a few extra minutes to prepare a water bath for your cheesecake is well worth it.
 I can’t say enough how valuable it is!

-Even though the cheesecake is finished baking, the work here is not done.
-Another way to help prevent the cheesecake from deflating and cracking is to initially cool it inside the oven.
+- Another way to help prevent cheesecake cracks is to initially cool it inside the oven.
 You can see me do this in the video above.
 When the cheesecake is done, turn the oven off, crack open the oven door, and leave the cheesecake inside for 1 hour.
-A drastic and sudden change of temperature isn't ideal for cheesecake-- from hot oven to cool counter-- so do your best to control the environment by leaving the cheesecake inside.
+A drastic and sudden change of temperature isn’t ideal for cheesecake– from hot oven to cool counter– so do your best to control the environment by leaving the cheesecake inside.
 Does this make sense?

 To summarize, here are some tricks I discussed:

 - Leave cheesecake in the cooling oven for 1 hour